nginx-modules/nginx_upstream_check_module/README.md

 The parameters' meanings are:
 * `interval`: the check request's interval time.
-* `fall`(fall_count): After fall_count check failures, the server is marked down.
+* `fall`(`fall_count`): After fall_count check failures, the server is marked down.
-* `rise`(rise_count): After rise_count check success, the server is marked up.
+* `rise`(`rise_count`): After rise_count check success, the server is marked up.
 * `timeout`: the check request's timeout.
 * `default_down`: set initial state of backend server, default is down.
 * `port`: specify the check port in the backend servers.
   It can be different with the original servers port.
   Default the port is 0 and it means the same as the original backend server.
 * `type`: the check protocol type:
-    1. `tcp` is a simple tcp socket connect and peek one byte.
+  - `tcp` is a simple TCP connector for connecting and viewing a single byte.
-    2. `ssl_hello` sends a client ssl hello packet and receives the server ssl hello packet.
+  - `http` sends an http request packet, receives and analyzes the HTTP response packet for diagnostics if the upstream server is alive.
-    3. `http` sends a http request packet, receives and parses the http response to diagnose if the upstream server is alive.
+  - `https` establishes a https connection and sends an http request packet, receives and analyzes the http response to diagnose if the previous server is alive.
-    4. `https` establishes a https connection and sends a http request packet, receives and parses the http response to diagnose if the upstream server is alive.
+  - `ssl_hello` sends the `SSL Hello` packet to the client and receives the `SSL Hello` server packet.
-    5. `mysql` connects to the mysql server, receives the greeting response to diagnose if the upstream server is alive.
+  - `mysql` connects to the MySQL server, receives a greeting response to diagnose whether the previous upstream server is working.
-    6. `ajp` sends a AJP Cping packet, receives and parses the AJP Cpong response to diagnose if the upstream server is alive.
+  - `ajp` sends an AJP Cping packet, receives and analyzes the AJP Cpong response to diagnose if the previous server is working.
-    7. `fastcgi` send a fastcgi request, receives and parses the fastcgi response to diagnose if the upstream server is alive.
+  - `fastcgi` sends a FastCGI request, receives and analyzes the FastCGI response to diagnose the upstream server is working.

 check_http_send